sdmx-twg/sdmx-im/docs/information_model/2_SDMX_Base_Package.md

 description in one locale.

-`VersionableArtefact` is an abstract class which inherits from `NameableArtefact` and adds versioning ability to all classes derived from it, as explained in the SDMX versioning rules in the Section [“Versioning” of the SDMX Technical Notes](../../technical_notes/technical_notes/3_General_Notes_for_Implementers.md#versioning).
+`VersionableArtefact` is an abstract class which inherits from `NameableArtefact` and adds a version number to all classes derived from it, as explained in the SDMX versioning rules in the Section [“Versioning” of the SDMX Technical Notes](../../technical_notes/technical_notes/3_General_Notes_for_Implementers.md#versioning), as well as an optional validity period, for which the meaning is not pre-defined, for non-semantically versioned artefacts.

 `MaintainableArtefact` further adds the ability for derived classes to be maintained via its association to an `Organisation`, and adds